risk-first/website/introduction/Software-Project-Scenario.md

 What are the [Attendant Risks](Attendant-Risk) that come with that goal?
 Here are some to get us started:

-1. The users can’t access it
+1. The users can’t access the system
 2. The data gets lost, stolen.
 3. The data is wrong or corrupted
 4. There are bugs that prevent the functionality working
 5. The functionality isn’t there that the user needs.
+6. Our [Internal Model](Internal-Model) of the market is poor, and we could be building the wrong thing.

 I'm sure you can think of some more.